anagolay-developer-hub/anagolay-developer-hub.github.io/docs/glossary.md

 ## Discovery Index

-## Sensio Blockchain
+## Anagolay Blockchain

-SensioNetwork's blockchain (Sensio Blockchain) component is built on top of the interoperable [Polkadot Network](https://polkadot.network/) which
+AnagolayNetwork's blockchain (Anagolay Blockchain) component is built on top of the interoperable [Polkadot Network](https://polkadot.network/) which

 ## Successful participation